 - Brown butter

 For me, sweet potato pie is home.
-It takes me back to my earliest childhood memories of Thanksgiving dinner with cornbread dressing, a big pot of greens with pork, buttermilk cornbread, pecan pie, yellow cake with chocolate frosting, and sweet potato pie all laid out on the dining table.
+It takes me back to my earliest childhood memories of Thanksgiving dinner with ham, cornbread dressing, a big ol' pot of greens with ham hocks, buttermilk cornbread, pecan pie, yellow cake with chocolate frosting, and sweet potato pie all laid out on the kitchen table.

-The main difference is Patti LaBelle's recipe uses all granulated sugar and this recipe calls for half granulated sugar and half dark brown sugar, giving it a deeper, more caramel-like flavor.
+This recipe is very similar to Patti LaBelle's sweet potato pie and features some of the same delicious ingredients.
+The main difference is Patti LaBelle's recipe uses all granulated sugar and this sweet potato pie recipe calls for half granulated sugar and half light brown sugar, giving it a deeper, more caramel-like flavor.

 Sweet potato pie has a custard filling, which means eggs are needed to bind the ingredients and give the pie structure.